Peter J. Moylan

 theory.

-Author of one book, about 70 research papers, and lots of software.
+Author of two books (one commercially published, another self-published), about 70 research papers, and lots of software.

 Teaching